smhurf/lewagon_challenges/01-Python/03-SQL-Basics/04-Interacting-With-Code/README.md

 Once your satisfied with the results, copy-paste your queries in the dedicated function in the `queries.py` file.

-**IMPORTANT**: Each function takes a `db` argument, which is a cursor connected to the database, on which you can call the `execute` method.
+**IMPORTANT**: Each function takes a `db` argument, which is a cursor connected to the database, on which you can call the `execute` function.
 This `db` is **built by the test and passed along to the function**.
 No need to create one yourself to satisfy `make`.
 Your function will look like this:

 ```python
 def your_function(db):